 How to apply

-Post it to the Home Office with the supporting documents listed on the form, plus payment of £55 per applicant.
+You can download the form and apply to the Home Office by post.
+Include the supporting documents listed on the form, plus payment of £55 per applicant.

 Getting permanent residence